 When you throw a dead ball, the delivery doesn't count and you get another chance without penalty.
 This FAQ explains when and why you may call a dead ball.

 A profile of professional bowler Jason Belmonte, the most famous two-handed bowler in the world.

 A profile of professional bowler Norm Duke, recognized as one of the top PBA Tour bowlers of all time.

-A list of every PBA Hall of Fame member in the performance category.
+A list of every PBA Senior Rookie of the Year dating back to 1994.